AlexRS90/blog-app/README.md

 ✅ Added flash messages in the create actions in all your controllers.<br>
 ✅ Solved issue N+1 using Bullet gem<br>

-## Milestone 7:
+## Milestone 8:

-✅  Added some styling to improve the UI 🎨
+✅  Added some styling to improve the UI 🎨 <br>
-✅  Installed devise gem 💎
+✅  Installed devise gem 💎 <br>
-✅  User is able to:
+✅  User is able to:<br>
-✅  Can register a new user. 🧑‍💻
+✅  Can register a new user. 🧑‍💻 <br>
-✅  User logs in with a combination of email and password. 🔑  📫 ✅  Hashed passwords should be stored in the database. 🗝️ ✅  Ask for confirmation of email. 📩
+✅  User logs in with a combination of email and password. 🔑  📫 <br>
+✅  Hashed passwords should be stored in the database. 🗝️ <br>
+✅  Ask for confirmation of email. 📩 <br>
-✅  Can reset password. 🔑  ▶️ 🗝️
+✅  Can reset password. 🔑  ▶️ 🗝️ <br>

+## Milestone 9:

+For this PR I tested some functionalities of the app using RSpec and Capybara.<br>
+✅ Login page 👨‍💻<br>
+✅ User index page 📄<br>
+✅ User show page 💻<br>
+✅ User post index page ✍️ ⌨️<br>
+✅ Post-show page 🖥️ 📃<br>

 ## Built With